canonical/maas/docs/juju-quick-start.rst

 These instructions will help you deploy your first charm with Juju to a MAAS cluster.

-A few assumptions are made:

-- You have a MAAS cluster set-up, and you have at least 2 nodes enlisted with it.
+In the following, we assume that you have a MAAS cluster set-up with at least 2 nodes enlisted with it.

-- You're running MAAS on your local machine.
-If not you'll need to adjust some of the URLs mentioned accordingly.

 Your API key, SSH key, and environments.yaml